Esri/cityengine/_plugins/serlio.md

       - image-name: serlio_ex_1_1.png

 legal: <ul><li>Serlio is free for non-commercial use.
 Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
-No redistribution is allowed. </li><li>Serlio is under the same license as the included CityEngine SDK.
+No redistribution is allowed. </li><li>Serlio is under the same license as the included <a href="https://github.com/Esri/esri-cityengine-sdk#licensing" target="_blank">CityEngine SDK</a>.
 An exception is the Serlio source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
-You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.</li></ul>
+You may obtain a copy of the License at <a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">http://www.apache.org/licenses/LICENSE-2.0</a>.</li></ul>

 ---